 Many of the upscale shops and restaurants that fill this trendy area are inside vintage Victorian and Edwardian buildings.
+Of particular interest are the 1874 Cudworth Mansion farmhouse at #2040 and the Twin Wedding Houses at #1980, both now occupied by shops and restaurants.
 Flower stands add a seasonal burst of color on the four blocks running between Fillmore and Octavia streets--where the heaviest concentration of shops occurs--but boutiques continue on in both directions and down side streets.
 This area is referred to as Cow Hollow, in reference to the fact that it was once the city’s dairy community.
 In the 1800s, the Cow Hollow section consisted of 30 dairies.

 For the annual Union Street Arts Festival in June, the street is closed off from Gough to Steiner.
 It begins with a Saturday morning Waiter Race in which competing servers must open a bottle of wine, pour two glasses, and carry them intact on their tray to the top of Green Street and back again.
 Music, food, and crafts booths round out the fun.

 Octagon House and Allyne Park 2645 Gough St./Union St.